Audreykacur/SoftwareEngineering/Jan13.md

 - It is strongly associated with high rates of failure, lower productivity, and higher defect rates (than iterative projects).
 - Analysis -> Design -> Implementation -> Testing -> Deployment

+- analysis all the requirements --> design everything--> implement everything --> test everything --> deploy everything
+- Problem: do not ask for feedback, if there is a change in requirements then it doesnt mean any thing to us because we already passed that step,
+- if in implementation then you have to go all the way back to the analysis step

 Change in Software Development
 - Change is the constant on software projects.
+	- Changes are common
+	- sometimes software is dependant on the law: if a law is changed then the software need a change
 - Any analysis, modeling, development, or management practice based on the assumption that things are long-term stable is fundamentally flawed.
+- *Agile* : we are able to modify the system imediately
 - Iterative and evolutionary methods assume and embrace change and adaptation of partial and evolving specifications, models, and plans based on feedback.

+Topics for the project
+- will use interactive requirements
+- you will select one requirement and implement it
+- you will select another requirement and implement is
+- you want more than one requirement
+- requirements can be added if not enough (good if topic can expand)
+- in the past 3 iterations are usually completed
+- the system is not required to be finished
+- if the iteration is three weeks 3 times 3 = 9 weeks
+- the labs are surrounded around the project
+- the partial ssystem is checked at the end of each iteration
+- a plan is for a single iteration
+- pointers are given
+- 10 - 15% of requirements per iteration (if 20 requirements then 2 requirements per iterations )

+In the use cases a user is the actor and the actor uses the system and finds out what is needed
+-